nakednous/proscene3_design/source.md

 * ... machine learning developers
 * ... can easily be plugged into any third-party visual computing application
-* ... java + android + js (but also 3rd party python and ruby ports are known to as)
+* ... java + android + js (but also 3rd party python and ruby ports are known to us)
 * ... ranging simple to very complex setups, even allowing concurrency of input events on application objects
 * ... such as when adding new hardware and/or user-defined actions